- Evolutionary significance of lactose intolerance

 How Did Humans Develop Lactose Intolerance?

-But around 8,000 years ago in what's now Turkey — just when humans were starting to milk newly domesticated cows, goats, and sheep — changes in the gene responsible for producing lactase appeared more frequently.
-Around the same time, adult lactose tolerance developed.
-But of course, not the entire population was lactose tolerant.
-There were still human adults who were lactose intolerant.
+Around 8,000 years ago in what's now Turkey — just when humans were starting to milk newly domesticated cows, goats, and sheep — changes in the gene responsible for producing lactase appeared more frequently.
+This is how adult lactose tolerance developed in humans.
+But of course, not the entire population was lactose tolerant, only a few individuals developed this beneficial mutation and as they produced children, they spread the lactose tolerant genes.

 The LCT gene is responsible for producing the lactase enzyme, which degrades the lactose molecules.
 This LCT gene is controlled by another gene, the MCM6.